-The DoD SY13-14 Child and Youth Fee Policy continues the DoD transition of all Military Services to Standard child care fees for each TFI category.
-All child care fees will be the same across DoD for Army, Navy, Air Force and Marine Installations.
+The DoD SY14-15 Child and Youth Fee Policy will continue the transition to single fees within TFI categories to provide consistent child care fees across the Military Services.
 The single fee structure minimizes the financial impact on Families while ensuring Families pay a share of their work-related child care expenses.
-Completion s expected by SY15-16.
+The Army continues its commitment to affordable child care and youth programs by paying a portion of the cost of care for all Families using Child and Youth Programs.
+Completion of the transition is expected by SY15-16.

 Back to Top